Greenwood Park Mall shooting: Investigation

 A bomb squad was also sent to the mall to investigate a suspicious backpack in one of the bathrooms near a Dick's Sporting Goods store.
 The backpack was later deemed not to be a threat.

 The Indianapolis Metropolitan Police Department stated there was no ongoing threat during a 7:45 p.m.
 EDT news conference on the day of the shooting.
-Multiple agencies such as the FBI, ATF, Department of Homeland Security, and the Johnson County Sheriff's Department are assisting in the investigation.
+Multiple agencies such as the Federal Bureau of Investigation, the Bureau of Alcohol, Tobacco, Firearms and Explosives, Department of Homeland Security, and the Johnson County Sheriff's Department are assisting in the investigation.
 However, the motive for the attack is still unclear.

 Greenwood's Police Chief James Ison reported that the ammunition Sapirman purchased came from a Range USA store outside Interstate 65 between the borders of Greenwood and Indianapolis which Sapirman had frequented since 2020.
 Family members also told Greenwood Police that Sapirman frequented a local gun range at the Range USA store and began purchasing guns from various other stores across Greenwood, Southport, and Indianapolis.

 CNN said that "few other details have emerged about Dicken", and that Dicken had refused to comment on events, in order to "respect the ongoing criminal investigation by the Greenwood Police Department and take time to honor the three innocent lives lost".

 Aftermath

 Police and EMS crews arrived at the mall shortly after the shooting and secured the building.
 The wounded victims were sent to nearby hospitals to be treated for their injuries.

+Sapirman's father and brother offered their condolences in a statement released through an attorney.

+Sapirman's ex-girlfriend told the city's police chief that he was not expected to reach the age of 21, as well as "taking others" and committing suicide.
+Some of Sapirman's family members said that they were "unable to offer any explanation."

-The Greenwood Park Mall reopened on July 19, 2022, at 11 a.m, a little under two days after the shooting.
+The Greenwood Park Mall reopened on July 19, 2022, at 11 a.m., a little under two days after the shooting.

+Bystander

+The mayor of Greenwood, Mark W. Myers, commended Elisjsha Dicken for preventing additional tragedy, stating, "On behalf of the city of Greenwood, I am grateful for his quick action and heroism in this situation."
+Governor Eric Holcomb, former Vice President Mike Pence, Senator Mike Braun, and other federal and state politicians made similar statements.